Frequently Asked Questions: Media Interests

 Increased consumer commitment to resale has resulted in new shops being opened throughout the country.
 NARTS members have also been expanding and opening additional locations.
 Some members are increasing their space to include specialty categories such as bridal, plus size, teens, sporting goods or furniture.
 A number of clothing stores have opened additional locations for furniture only... one of the fastest growing segments of the resale industry.

 Of course, one of the foremost reasons for the ever increasing popularity of resale is very simple...
 People LOVE a BARGAIN!
 The public is also keenly aware that resale shopping means higher quality for less money.
 In the recent years of economic flux, when people watched their retirement accounts dwindle, resale shopping attracted even more consumers.
 A new breed of shopper has discovered resale and is taking advantage of the values found in both purchasing and consigning or selling gently-used items.
 Today's consumer is economical and has many places to spend their money.
-They would rather buy clothing, accessories and furniture for a third to fourth of the original price?leaving money for other things in life; such as, vacations, saving for their children's college educations, investing for the future, funding retirement accounts, and being able to enjoy their hobbies.
+They would rather buy clothing, accessories and furniture for a third to fourth of the original price—leaving money for other things in life; such as, vacations, saving for their children's college educations, investing for the future, funding retirement accounts, and being able to enjoy their hobbies.
+Some shoppers are choosing to spend their money on experiences...such as travel, dining out or entertainment rather than on consumer goods.

 Q. What does NARTS do?

-"NARTS provides the link for resale professionals to connect with their peers, and to learn how to prosper by running their businesses in a more professional manner," says Kitty Boyce, President.
+"NARTS provides the link for resale professionals to connect with their peers, and to learn how to prosper by running their businesses in a more professional manner," says Adele Meyer, Executive Director.
 "We offer education in meetings, networking and books available to members and non-members.
-Membership benefits include a monthly newsletter, discounts on meetings and some books, and networking.
+Membership benefits include a monthly digital flipbook newsletter, discounts on meetings and books, and networking.
 All member stores are listed in the NARTS Shopping Guide... the largest online listing of resale shops.
-Another valuable membership benefit is our Ask A Mentor service, where members with specific industry expertise offer their peers free consulting.
-Networking is also available online in the message boards and chat rooms found in the Members Only section of our Web site.
+Another valuable membership benefit is our Facebook closed group, where members share their experiences, resources and ideas or seek advice or help from their peers.
 The Association actively seeks out media attention for our industry and promotes public awareness of the value of resale to consumers of all types.
 Our membership is open to individuals who are already in the industry as well as those in the process of opening a store."

 Q. What three factors can spell success or failure for resale shop owners?